Pageboy/pageboy.github.io/readme.md

-# Chris Jennings web site
+# Template for a student web site and blog

 ## Usage